Afek-Sakaju/tic-tac-toe/README.md

 ### Additional technologies used as development tools include:

 - [x] _**ESLINT**_ : the project adheres to the _ESLint_ guidelines and follows the best practices recommended by _airbnb_.

+### In addition, the project incorporates the following features:

+- [x] _**Responsiveness**_: The application is intentionally designed to adapt to screens of various sizes by utilizing _media queries_ within its components.
+This ensures that the user interface adjusts seamlessly to different screen dimensions.
+- [x] _**Best-Practices in Structure and Naming**_: : The application adheres to _Best-Practices_ organization and structuring of the folders and files, improving maintainability and promoting a standardized development process.
+It also maintains superior naming conventions throughout all the files for code clarity and consistency.

 ## Author